floesche/neuView/docs/developer-guide.md

 2. **Horizontal Scaling**: Support for multiple NeuPrint instances
 3. **Content Delivery Network**: Static asset optimization
 4. **Microservices Architecture**: Break into smaller, focused services

+## Additional Documentation

+The hexagon visualization system has been fully integrated into this developer guide.
+For other specialized components and data files, refer to:

+- **[Input Directory](../input/README.md)**: Documentation for CSV data files including brain regions, citations, and YouTube video mappings that enhance generated websites with metadata and external references.

 ## Contributing